 As for which part of the tuna to use, tekka don is typically made with the lean red part.
 While you can use other parts, akami is the most affordable, so I recommend using it for tekka don.

-How to make a small batch of sushi rice
+1. A small batch of sushi rice

 Start by measuring the rice and placing it in a sieve over a mixing bowl.
 Fill with water, swish and drain.
 Repeat this 3 times in total to wash the rice.

 Transfer the rice to your cooking pot (or rice cooker) with a small piece of kombu and add an equal amount of cold water (1 cup of cold water for each cup of rice).
-The kombu will add depth of flavour to the sushi rice.
+The kombu will add depth of flavor to the sushi rice.
 Soak them together with a lid on for 30 minutes (1 hour if the environment is cold).

-This step is optional, but adding a small amount of sake to the cooking water will improve the flavour and give the rice a shiny quality.
+This step is optional, but adding a small amount of sake to the cooking water will improve the flavor and give the rice a shiny quality.
 I usually add the sake right before cooking.

 Cook the rice on the following heat settings and set a timer accordiningly: